Workout Routines For Bad Backs

 A herniated disc occurs when the soft tissue between the vertebrae in your spine protrudes and puts pressure on the surrounding nerves.
 This can lead to intense back pain and sometimes result in pain, numbness, or weakness in the arms or legs.
 Herniated discs can be caused by aging, improper lifting techniques, or traumatic injuries.
 Prompt medical attention is required to address this condition effectively.

-See also Workout Routines For Beginners
+See also Workout Routine Drop Set

 Consulting with a Professional